Chris Seddon

 Christopher Jon Seddon (born October 13, 1983) is an American former professional baseball pitcher.
 Seddon was drafted by the Tampa Bay Devil Rays in the fifth round of the 2001 Major League Baseball draft.
 He later went on to play in the Devil Rays organization (2001–2007), the Florida Marlins organization (2007–2008), the Seattle Mariners organization (2009–2010) and the Cleveland Indians organization (2012).
 On September 3, 2007, Seddon made his Major League Baseball (MLB) debut with the Marlins.
 He has also played in Korea Baseball Organization (KBO) for the SK Wyverns and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Christopher was just awarded second place in the team category at the SOCTOA rodeo.

 Professional career

 Tampa Bay Devil Rays

 Seddon was drafted in the fifth round of the 2001 Major League Baseball draft by the Tampa Bay Devil Rays out of Canyon High School in Santa Clarita, California.